alexch/codelikethis/public/lessons/ruby_objects/classes.md

 3. returns a pointer to the instance

 So by the time assignment (`=`) happens, the object has been constructed and initialized.

+So a constructor is your **one big chance** to initialize everything before anyone else gets a pointer to it.

 # Instance methods